infraweave-io/actions/README.md

-# Github Actions
+# Github Actions 🚀

 This repository contains ready-to-use actions for your pipelines.

-## Example
+## Examples ✨

-Below are some example on how they can be used.
+Below are some example on how they can be used:

-### How to test a module
+### How to test a module 🧪

 This example expects the following structure: